Testing collapse models with Bose-Einstein-Condensate interferometry: Combined effect of phase dispersion and diffusion

-We consider high atom numbers $N \gg 1$ and coherent superpositions with a well-defined interferometric phase, i.e.~collective spin states that are sharply localized on the equator of the generalized Bloch sphere, $\langle \mathsf{J}_z \rangle \approx 0$ and $\Delta \mathsf{J}_{x,y,z}^2 \ll N^2$.
-To a very good approximation, the state is then represented by a continuous Wigner function $w_t(\varphi,n)$ in the flat phase space of the conjugate variables $n$ (population difference) and $\varphi$ (interferometric phase angle), provided the support of $w_t$ is limited to $|n| \ll N$ and stretches over $\varphi$-windows $\ll 2\pi$.
-The latter constraint can be alleviated with help of a trigonometric mapping of the Wigner function onto a periodic function over the equator, $\varphi \in [0,2\pi)$, but this will not be necessary for the cases studied here.
-In a rotating frame that absorbs the free linear evolution of the interferometric phase, $\varphi \mapsto \varphi + \epsilon t/\hbar$, the master equation \eqref{eq:LioSup} translates into the Fokker-Planck equation
+To solve the the master equation \eqref{eq:LioSup} for condensate time evolution under the CSL-induced dephasing and diffusion \eqref{eq:SpinPhaseDiffusion}, we apply the phase-space method of Ref.~\cite{schrinski2019macroscopicity}.
+Consider high atom numbers $N \gg 1$ and coherent superpositions with a well-defined interferometric phase, such that the collective spin representation is sharply localized on the equator of the generalized Bloch sphere, $\langle \mathsf{J}_z \rangle \approx 0$ and $\Delta \mathsf{J}_{x,y,z}^2 \ll N^2$.
+To a very good approximation, the state is then described by a continuous Wigner function $w_t(\varphi,n)$ in the flat tangential phase space of the conjugate variables $n$ (population difference) and $\varphi$ (interferometric phase angle), provided the support of $w_t$ is limited to $|n| \ll N$ and stretches over an angular region much less than $2\pi$.
+(The latter constraint can be alleviated with help of a trigonometric mapping of the Wigner function onto a periodic function over the equator, $\varphi \in [0,2\pi)$, but this will not be necessary for the cases studied here.)
+In a rotating frame that absorbs the free linear evolution of the phase, $\varphi (t) = \varphi(0) + \epsilon t/\hbar$, the master equation \eqref{eq:LioSup} translates into the Fokker-Planck equation

-It further approximates the spin diffusion term, which would normally have an additional $\varphi$-dependence, by its angular average, resulting in an additional factor $1/2$ for the $\Gamma_{\rm S}$-dependent term.
-The approximation is valid as long as the diffusion rate is small, $\Gamma_{\rm S} \ll \epsilon/\hbar$, and the interference time extends over at least one free oscillation period.
+Here, a $\varphi$-dependence in the second term was approximated by an angular average, which is permissible for small diffusion rates, $\Gamma_{\rm S} \ll \epsilon/\hbar$, provided the interference time extends over at least one free oscillation period.

 Equation \eqref{eq:WignerFunction} constitutes a Gaussian channel, and every initially Gaussian Wigner function will thus remain Gaussian.
 In particular, the $\varphi$-marginal of the Wigner function, which represents the phase distribution of the interfering state after time $t$, will be of the form